palvindersander/youtube-transcript-mcp/docs/index.md

 #### Output
 - `logs/` - Directory for log files with transcript results

+## Core Features

+- **Transcript Retrieval**: Fetch and format transcripts from YouTube videos
+- **Chapter Markers**: Extract and display chapter markers within transcripts
+- **Video Metadata**: Retrieve comprehensive video information
+- **Video Statistics**: Extract view counts, likes, and upload dates
+- **Language Support**: Access transcripts in multiple languages

+## Retired Features

+For information about features that were implemented but later removed, see the [Project Updates](project_updates.md#feature-speaker-identification-implemented--later-removed) document and the [Retired Features](progress_tracker.md#retired-features) section in the Progress Tracker.

 ## Getting Started

 To get started with using or developing the YouTube Transcript MCP server, follow these steps: